 No more than 3 objectives, and no more than 5 Key Results per objective.

 Think about your goals, intentions, and desired destination.
 Your objective should be written as a single sentence that inspires.
 Anyone should be able to look at your objective and understand what you want to achieve, without any other context.
-This means your objective should have a clear direction for you to move in.
+This means that your objective should have a clear direction for you to move in.
 It should also align with other objectives (for example, team objectives should align with other teams and the company OKRs).
 Objectives should be concrete and not fuzzy or vague.
 Last but not least, the objective should have some weight or impact.
 Imagine if you have achieved the objective - would it make a difference to your long-term goals?

 Key Results should have metrics to measure the progress towards your Objectives.
 The best way to measure progress is by using numerical values.
 KRs should only measure what matters, meaning that KRs should describe outcomes, not activities.
 Rather than focusing on the tasks, they should describe what are the ideal outcomes that will help move the needle on the Objective.